History of the Jews in Hannover: Postwar

-In 1945, Norbert Prager was still elected the first chairman of the Jewish community in Hanover, while a second community, which had emerged from the Jewish Committee, was initially hostile to his ideas.
-With the help of Jewish organizations and the government of the state of Lower Saxony, which was founded in 1946, it was possible to provide social support for the members.
-Through immigration, new Jewish life slowly emerged in the city.
+On 10th August 1945, the British occupation authorities granted permission to establish a Jewish congregation, with Norbert Prager becoming its first chairman.
+A second Jewish congregation, the Jewish Committee, was initially critical of Prager.

+Jewish organisation and the newly-established Lower Saxony state government helped ensure social support for community members.
+As new arrivals settled in the city, Jewish life slowly began to re-emerge.

-In the months following the liberation of Bergen-Belsen concentration camp, Jewish survivors left the Belsen DP camp and also settled in Hanover.
-When the community of Jewish survivors in Hannover was large enough to hire a rabbi, Rabbi Solomon Wolf Zweigenhaft recommended to the Emergency Religious Council of the British Chief Rabbi that his friend Rabbi Chaim Pinchas Lubinsky be appointed Chief Rabbi.
+In the months following the liberation of Bergen-Belsen concentration camp, a number of Jewish survivors left the Bergen-Belsen camp and also settled in Hanover.
+Once the community of Jewish survivors in Hanover had grown large enough to appoint a rabbi, Rabbi Shlomo Zev Zweigenhaft recommended his friend, Rabbi Chaim Pinchas Lubinsky, to the Emergency Religious Council of the British Chief Rabbi for the role of Chief Rabbi.
 This took place in January 1946.
-The congregation grew and more rabbis were needed; Solomon Wolf Zweigenhaft became the second rabbi in Hannover.
+The congregation grew and more rabbis were needed; Rabbi Shlomo Zev Zweigenhaft became the second rabbi in Hannover.
 In 1949, the Jewish community in Hanover elected Zweigenhaft as its sole rabbi.
 Thereafter, many smaller Jewish communities in Lower Saxony also appointed rabbis, and Zweigenhaft became Chief Rabbi of Hanover and Lower Saxony.

 Present

 Memorials

 Since 1994, the Memorial to the Murdered Jews of Hanover on Opernplatz has commemorated the persecution of Jews in Hanover.
-The memory of Jewish citizens is also served by Stolpersteine (see list of Stolpersteine in Hannover) laid in the pavement at their former residences.
+The memory of Jewish citizens is also served by Stolpersteine, laid in the pavement at their former residences.
 By 2015, 330 stones had been laid in the city.
-A central memorial for the Hannover region was established at the former site of the Hannover-Ahlem subcamp in Ahlem.
+A central memorial for the Hanover region was established at the former site of the Hanover-Ahlem subcamp.

-Gedenken

 Communities

-There are four Jewish communities with a total of about 6200 members in Hannover.

-Jewish community
+As of 2025, Hanover has four Jewish congregations, three ortodox and one liberal.

-The Jewish Community Hannover K. d. ö.
-R. has about 5000 members.
-Chairman is Michael Fürst.
+The Central Jewish Community

+Jüdische Gemeinde Hannover K.d.ö.R.
+(Jewish Congregation Hanover) comprising around 3,800 members in 2023.
+Chairmans are Michael Fürst, Dan Litvan and Juri Gurewich. the Rabbi is Shimon Kutnovsky-Liak.

 In 1953, a Jewish retirement home was inaugurated at Haeckelstraße 6 in the Bult district.
 In the course of the following years, further Jews residing in Hanover were accepted as members of the congregation.
 Beginning in 1957, regular religious instruction was again held for Jewish children.
 The next steps were the construction of a new Jewish community center at Haeckelstraße 10 with a high-rise residential building, a hall for cultural purposes, school rooms, a community office and club rooms.
 In 1963, the new synagogue on Haeckelstraße was built and inaugurated on November 10, 1963.
 After 1990, community life was considerably expanded, especially in the areas of youth, cultural, social and senior citizen work.
-The membership of the Jewish Community of Hanover increased from originally 900 to about 5000 in 2009.
+The membership of the Jewish Community of Hanover increased from originally 900 to about 5000 in 2009 under the management of Arkady Litvan.